sammcj/smcleod/content/posts/2024-07-17-llm-quantisation/index.md

 AI models ("LLMs" in this case) have inherently large sizes and computational requirements that often pose challenges for deployment and use.

+## _Disclaimer_

+I am not a ML or data scientist.
+I am simply an engineer with an interest in AI.
+This project is a result of my personal interest in understanding the impact of quantisation on LLMs.
+The visualisations are based on my understanding of the subject and may not be 100% accurate or complete.
+I encourage you to verify the information presented here with other sources.

+## Quantisation

 Quantisation, a technique to reduce model size and memory footprint is often confusing for newcomers and understanding the trade-offs involved in the various quantisation types can be complex.

 Quantisation refers to the process of converting model weights from higher to lower precision data types (e.g. floating point -> integer)